Steve Nash: Sports ownership

 Nash had also previously made statements about his intention to bring Major League Soccer to Vancouver as early as 2011, which he has succeeded in doing.
-He joined the USL-1 Vancouver Whitecaps FC team's ownership group in July 2008, and in March 2009, Vancouver was officially named as a future MLS expansion city, set to join the league in 2011.
-Nash occasionally attends practice for his co-owned team, also called Vancouver Whitecaps FC.
+He joined the USL-1's Vancouver Whitecaps team's ownership group in July 2008, and in March 2009, Vancouver was officially named as a future MLS expansion city, set to join the league in 2011.
+Nash occasionally attends practice for his co-owned team, called Vancouver Whitecaps FC.

 Nash, along with former Yahoo! president and fellow Victoria-native Jeff Mallett, were investors in Women's Professional Soccer, a soccer league that was launched in March 2009 and folded in May 2012.
 Nash cited his twin daughters and wanting to have role models for them to look up to as a reason for supporting the league.